darragh-downey/delirium-tremens/README.md

 ## Acknowledgments

-Standing on the shoulders of giants - this project draws inspiration from various open-source projects and cybersecurity frameworks.
+Standing on the shoulders of giants - this project draws inspiration from various open-source projects and programming resources.